guatzin818/www/Configuration.md

 ...
 ```

 It means the weight of first data is ```1.0```, second is ```0.5```, and so on.
-The weight file is corresponded with training data file line by line, and has per weight per line.
-And if the name of data file is "train.txt", the weight file should be named as "train.txt.weight" and in same folder as the data file.
+The weight file corresponds with training data file line by line, and has per weight per line.
+And if the name of data file is "train.txt", the weight file should be named as "train.txt.weight" and in the same folder as the data file.
 And LightGBM will auto load weight file if it exists.

 ### Query data